Serbian Patriarchate of Peć: Medieval Period

 Since proclamation of the Patriarchate was performed without consent of the Patriarchate of Constantinople, various canonical and political questions were raised.
-Supported by the Byzantine government, Patriarch Callistus I of Constantinople issued an act of condemnation and excommunication of Tsar Stefan Dušan and Serbian Patriarch Joanikije in 1350.
+Supported by the Byzantine government, Patriarch Callistus I of Constantinople issued an act of condemnation and excommunication of Emperor Stefan Dušan and Serbian Patriarch Joanikije II in 1350.
 That act created a rift between the Byzantine and Serbian churches, but not on dogmatic grounds, since the dispute was limited to the questions of ecclesiastical order and jurisdiction.
-Patriarch Joanikije died in 1354, and his successor Patriarch Sava IV (1354–1375) faced new challenges in 1371, when Turks defeated the Serbian army in the Battle of Marica and started their expansion into Serbian lands.
+Patriarch Joanikije II died in 1354, and his successor Patriarch Sava IV (1354–1375) faced new challenges in 1371, when Ottomans defeated the Serbian army in the Battle of Maritsa and started their expansion into Serbian lands.
 Since they were facing the common enemy, the Serbian and Byzantine governments and church leaders reached an agreement in 1375.
 The act of excommunication was revoked and the Serbian Church was recognized as a Patriarchate, under the condition of returning all eparchies in contested southern regions to the jurisdiction of the Patriarchate of Constantinople.

-After the famous inconclusive Battle of Kosovo in 1389 and the subsequent battles of the Ottoman Turks against Serbia which consecutively defeated.
-Serbia became a tributary state to the Ottoman Empire, and the Serbian Patriarchate was also affected by general social decline, since Ottoman Turks continued their expansion and raids into Serbian lands, devastating many monasteries and churches.
-The city of Skopje was taken by Turks in 1392, and all other southern regions were taken in 1395.
+After the inconclusive Battle of Kosovo in 1389 and the subsequent battles, Serbia became a tributary state to the Ottoman Empire, and the Serbian Patriarchate was also affected by general social decline, since Ottomans continued their expansion and raids into Serbian lands, devastating many monasteries and churches.
+The city of Skopje was taken by Ottomans in 1392, and all other southern regions were taken by 1395.
 That led to the gradual retreat of the jurisdiction of the Serbian Patriarchate in the south and expansion of the jurisdiction of the Archbishopric of Ohrid.
-In 1455, the city of Peć fell into Turkish hands.
-Soon after that, the Serbian capital of Smederevo also fell in 1459, marking the end of the main Serbian medieval state.
+In 1455, the Patriarchate of Peć Monastery fell to Ottomans.
+Soon afterwards, the capital of Smederevo fell in 1459, marking the end of the Serbian medieval state.
 Patriarch Arsenije II died in 1463, and the Serbian Patriarchate sank into the period of decline.